 5 – The remains may be buried in an existing family grave.

 If you would like to discuss any of the above alternatives, please contact us and we will be pleased to help you.

 If you require catering after the funeral, you can make your own arrangements or we will be more than happy to make a booking at a hotel or restaurant on your behalf.

 When is the funeral account payable?

 The funeral account is sent to the person responsible for the arrangements, or the solicitor, when necessary, about a week after the funeral.
 The account can be paid for by cash, credit or debit card, cheque, bankers draft or bank transfer

 How soon after a burial can I put a headstone on the grave?

-Normally you can have a headstone erected after about two months, it would be a good idea to start the ordering process as soon after the funeral as you can.
+There is no minimum wait to erect a headstone, it would be a good idea to start the ordering process as soon after the funeral as you can.

 For any further advice or help, please feel free to get in touch with us, where we will be only too happy to assist you.